What You Really Need to Know About Multivitamins

-And even today, the debate rages on.
+Even today, the debate rages on.
 We use dietary supplements for a number of reasons, mostly to improve or maintain overall health.
-And many of us are not getting enough basic nutrients from sources such as fruits and vegetables.
+Also, many of us are not getting enough basic nutrients from sources such as fruits and vegetables.
 Studies show that a significant amount of people in the U.S. had total usage intakes below the recommended daily amounts for vitamin A (34%), vitamin C (25%), vitamin D (70%), vitamin E (60%), calcium (38%), and magnesium (45%).

 So we take vitamin supplements to help make up for these nutritional deficiencies.
 The question, however, remains--do these supplements actually work or are they doing more harm than good?